davin11/CNN-NLM/README.md

 CUDA_VISIBLE_DEVICES=0 python experiment_nlmcnn.py --eval --eval_epoch 50 --exp_name new_train
 ```

+The script `python experiment_sarcnn17.py` is the implementation in Python/Torch of the paper "SAR image despeckling through convolutional neural networks".

 NOTE: the SSIM of the paper is little different because it was computed using Matlab instead of Python.